Next Page Previous Page Home Tools & Aids Search Handbook

 There are various ways we can create subgroups of this dataset: each lot could be a subgroup, each wafer could be a subgroup, or each site measured could be a subgroup (with only one data value in each subgroup).

-Recall that for a classical Shewhart Means chart, the average within subgroup standard deviation is used to calculate the control limits for the Means chart.
-However, on the means chart you are monitoring the subgroup mean-to-mean variation.
+Recall that for a classical Shewhart means chart, the average within subgroup standard deviation is used to calculate the control limits for the means chart.
+However, with a means chart you are monitoring the subgroup mean-to-mean variation.
 There is no problem if you are in a continuous processing situation - this becomes an issue if you are operating in a batch processing environment.

-We will look at various control charts based on different subgroupings next.
+We will look at various control charts based on different subgroupings in 6.6.1.3.

 Home Tools & Aids Search Handbook Previous Page Next Page